 - SiRNA (small interfering RNA)

-- Arises in a cell signaling pathway known as RNAi (RNA interference)
+- Occurs in a cell signaling pathway known as RNAi (RNA interference)

 - SnRNA (small nuclear RNA)